 Kratom is described as stimulating at lower doses and more sedating at higher doses.
 Most would agree it’s far less powerful and much less addictive than prescription painkillers.
 The effects of kratom can vary depending on the type of kratom, how much was consumed and that person’s individual chemistry.

-The trick to using kratom is to use it only when you HAVE to get you through your worst opiate withdrawals, without relapsing.
-Use it only as tool and treatment to help you deal with your most acute forms of opiate withdrawl pain from heroin, oxycontin, percocets and other narcotics. w
+The trick to using kratom effectively is to use it only when you HAVE to get you through your worst opiate withdrawals, without relapsing.
+Use it only as tool and treatment to help you deal with your most acute forms of opiate withdrawal pain from heroin, oxycontin, percocets and other narcotics.

-There are a number of different kratom kinds, they usually come as red kratom or green kratom of the following types of common Kratom strains for opiate withdrawals:
+There are a wide number of different kratom kinds, they usually come as white kratom, red kratom or green kratom of the following types of Kratom strains:

 You should use kratom as a tool for the hardest times of opiate withdrawal.
 Use it so that you don’t relapse when you hurt the most.
 It’s a medicine to help you through your most painful times and then you should stop as soon as your withdrawals ease off.